danielkraic/gsh/README.md

 gsh -h
 # select server and connect using ssh
 gsh
+# select server with pattern and connect using ssh
+gsh server1 user1
 # select server and print ssh command to connect
 gsh -p
 ```